krebstar01/POC/com.watermark/README.md

 # Run in Eclipse or Intellij
-#  in "Program Arguments:"
+##  in "Program Arguments:"
 ######################################################################################################

-import Maven project to the IDE of your choice (note: I'Ve only tried with the above two IDEs: preferably "Mars" build for Eclipse or Intellij 2016.1)
+import Maven project to the IDE of your choice

 run the command "mvn clean install" (either in your IDE or on command line)